kerimoyle/cellml-specification/src/reference/informative/informC05_variable_reference.rst

     There are two different ways that any :code:`variable` could be referenced.

     The first and simplest is within its own local scope, the parent :code:`component`.
-    In that situation, the :code:`variable`\'s :code:`name` attribute is enough to uniquely locate it.
+    In that situation, the :code:`variable` element's :code:`name` attribute is enough to uniquely locate it.

     The second situation is when a :code:`variable` is referred to from a :code:`component` other than its parent, so a reference to the parent :code:`component` as well as the :code:`variable`'s :code:`name` is required.
     This is found when creating :code:`connection` items using :code:`map_variables`.

     The example below shows how the pairing of components and variables are required to form a valid connection.

     .. code-block:: xml